 As is the case with a lot of things, the COVID-19 pandemic is responsible (at least somewhat).
 More people started complaining about heel pain in the spring of 2020, according to the American Podiatric Medical Association.
-This past spring, The New York Times published a piece showing the myriad ways the pandemic has been rough on our feet.
+This past spring, The New York Times published a piece showing the myriad ways the pandemic lockdown was rough on our feet.

-To see if I could solve my own feet woes, I spent a month testing six of the top-rated recovery sandals.
+To see if I could solve my own feet woes, I spent a month testing the top recovery sandals.
 First, I wore myself out with a road run lasting between three and 10 miles.
 Then, I wore the sandals while prepping dinner, chasing after my toddler, tooling around the house, and walking outside.

-Here’s how the best recovery sandals stack up:
+Here’s how the best recovery sandals stack up (in no particular order):

-- OOFOS Ooahh Recovery Slide Sandal (Best Overall)
+- OOFOS Ooahh Recovery Slide Sandal (Best All-Purpose Use)

 - Chaco Chillos Slide Sandal (Best for Active Recovery)